 - Be an Australian citizen, permanent resident, holder of a permanent humanitarian visa

-- Have commenced the first year of their Eligible Course of Study in Semester 1 of 2020 and be continuing in Semester 2 of 2020 or;
+- Have commenced the first year of their Eligible Course of Study in Semester 1 of 2022 and be continuing in Semester 2 or Trimester 3 of 2022 or;

-- Be about to commence the first year of their Eligible Course of Study in Semester 2 of 2020.
+- Be about to commence the first year of their Eligible Course of Study in Semester 2 or Trimester 3 of 2022.